thienhap/botframework-sdk/specs/testing/skills/SkillsFunctionalTesting.md

 - Skill is currently inactive
 - Some _other_ skill is currently active
 - Parent bot is engaged in a _different_ dialog
-- Skill or consumer uses a custom adapter
 - Authentication context, the skill and consumer are deployed to the public cloud, gov cloud, or a sandboxed environment.
 - Network protocol: the consumer is accessed over straight HTTP (webchat) or Web Sockets (streaming clients)
 - BotFramework version for the skill: 4.x or 3.x.
 - Bot runtime: Composer bot, PVA or SDK coded bot.
 - Channel: Emulator, Teams, DirectLine
 - Bot programming language: C#, JS, Python or Java.
-- Bot Adapter: OOTB, custom channel
+- Bot Adapter: Skill or consumer use a OOTB adapter or custom channel adapter

 ## Consumer/Skill architecture